-Project name: Feelings and Faces
+Project Name: Feelings and Faces

 Purpose of Study: Researchers are looking at the reasons why some people have difficulties with impulsive behaviours, such as self-harm and what their feelings are around food.
 This study aims to look at how people pick up on what others are thinking and feeling, as well as how people think about their own thoughts and feelings.
 Greater knowledge in this area will help in designing better psychological therapies for people who have impulsive behaviours or strong feelings they find it difficult to deal with.

-If you suffer from an eating disorder with/without self-harm and are interested in participating in a research study about feelings & faces, please access survey here.
+If you suffer from an eating disorder with/without self-harm and are interested in participating in a research study about feelings & faces, please access the survey here.